warrenmwang/my-drive/README.md

 A top down copy of Google Drive's core feature -- personal file upload and retrieval.

+> [!CAUTION]
+> This is only a "fun" project to see how painful Microservices can get as a web noob, this is not intended to be a serious project.
+> It is for my personal exploration.

 Features
 - create an account with basic email and password, login, authenticated routes
 - bulk document upload form with validation